New International Students

 New F-1 International students must complete this Online Orientation at iLearn: http://ilearn.sfsu.edu.
 You will receive an e-mail instruction from OIP explaining how to logon to your online orientation at iLearn before Spring 2018 semester starts.
 The online orientation will cover the information about life in San Francisco and study at SF State.
 You should complete your online orientation before you attend the in-person orientation.

-SF State requires all undergraduate students to fullfil English writing requirements in order to graduate.
+SF State requires all undergraduate students to fulfill English writing requirements in order to graduate.
 SF State provide a unique English program called Composition for Multilingual Students (CMS) Program.
 The English courses provided by the CMS program are designed for non-native English speakers who need to fulfill undergraduate English writing graduation requirements.
 If you wish to enroll in the English writing classes provided by the CMS program, you must take the CMS Placement Test (CMSPT) so you can be placed into the CMS courses most appropriate for your English level.
+The registration for Fall 2018 CMSPT will open after April 2018.

 We encourage you to watch the following videos to learn more about the CMS program and CMSPT: